I'm a paragraph. Click here to add your own text and edit me. It's easy.

 In 1980, he was awarded a World Health Organization scholarship which resulted in a two-year fellowship at Harvard Medical School and Massachusetts General Hospital.

-Dr.Zhang founded the Zhang Clinic in the U.S. during the late 1980s and early 90s, and primarily focused on using Allitridi, the chemical pre-cursor to Allicin, and other anti-microbial compounds to combat difficult-to-treat infections.
+In 1991, Dr.Zhang founded the Zhang Clinic in NYC.
+At that time, he was primarily focused on using Allitridi, the chemical pre-cursor to Allicin, and other anti-microbial compounds to combat difficult-to-treat infections.

 Garlic, Allicin and Allitridi: